jkemming/dotfiles/README.md

 # Setup

-1. Configure your terminal
-	* Use fish as shell
-	* Use installed Nerd Font
-	* For KDE Konsole: Uncheck "Appearance" → "Draw intense colors in bold font"
-2. Navigate to the repository and run `just install`
+1. Navigate to the repository and run `just install`
-3. Run `mise install`
+2. Run `mise install`